SovereignCloudStack/website/_i18n/en/_posts/blog/2024-02-05-sdn-scalability.md

   </a>
 </figure>

 With the server-centric network design, SDN software features are implemented on the servers and not on the network equipment.
 Tunneling protocols like VXLAN have terminating endpoints on the servers and the addresses for those endpoints are discovered via control plane protocols like BGP/EVPN.
-Also encap/decap and crypto processing are done on the server as well.
+Also, encapsulation/decapsulation and crypto processing are done on the server.

-This kind of design greatly reduces reliance on the network to carry out SDN related tasks.
-The underlay must be Layer 3 and run BGP in order to enable server-centric SDN.
-There are no further requirements for the underlay.
+This design reduces reliance on the physical network to carry out SDN-related tasks.
+The only requirement for the underlay is that it must be Layer 3 and run BGP to enable server-centric SDN.

-Because of the limited involvement of the underlay network, this design scales very well.
-The downside, however, is the datapath processing in done on the server.
-Example of such processing is VXLAN encapsulation/decapsulation.
+Because of the limited involvement of the physcal network, this design scales very well.
+The downside, however, is that datapath processing is performed on the server.
+An example of such processing is VXLAN encapsulation/decapsulation.
 If no DPU or SmartNIC exists on the server, this logic runs on the CPU, which can negatively impact its performance.
-Therefore the use of DPU/SmartNICs is very much needed.
+It is recommended to deploy servers running SmartNICs to help with data-plane performance.

 ### Pros